GuQibin/Group21-DRLPushGrasp/README.md

-## Milestone 3: PPO2 Training Demo
+## Training the PPO Agent

-To launch the full PPO2 training loop with learning-rate decay and observe the policy improvement process, run:
+Run the main training script with the default configuration:

- please run the following from the project root directory:

 ```Bash
 python -m scripts.ppo_scratch